Standard score: Calculation

 The absolute value of z represents the distance between that raw score x and the population mean in units of the standard deviation. z is negative when the raw score is below the mean, positive when above.

+The numerator and denominator of the fraction have the same units of measure so that the units cancel out through division and z is left as a dimensionless quantity.

+Alternative calculation

 Calculating z using this formula requires use of the population mean and the population standard deviation, not the sample mean or sample deviation.
 However, knowing the true mean and standard deviation of a population is often an unrealistic expectation, except in cases such as standardized testing, where the entire population is measured.

 When the population mean and the population standard deviation are unknown, the standard score may be estimated by using the sample mean and sample standard deviation as estimates of the population values.